 More changes came in July 2021, when Colorado lawmakers established a three-year window during which almost any sexual abuse lawsuit can be filed, even when the abuse took place as far back as January 1, 1960.
 This "lookback window" essentially revives the lawsuit-filing rights of survivors whose opportunity to sue their abusers (and any institution that covered up or failed to prevent the abuse) had been lost due to an expired statute of limitations filing deadline.

-Colorado's three-year filing window is set to open on January 1, 2022, and remain open to abuse survivors through December 31, 2024.
+Colorado's three-year filing window opened on January 1, 2022, and will remain open to abuse survivors through December 31, 2024.
 The fine print of this law includes a number of exceptions and limitations, like various caps on "damages" or monetary awards in certain situations, such as when the defendant is a public entity, like a school district or other government organization.
 Read the full text of Colorado Senate Bill 21-088.

 It should be noted that the constitutionality of this legislative lookback window has already been called into question, so a legal challenge is likely.